TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    - The :php:`LanguageMenuProcessor` utilizes :ts:`HMENU` to generate a JSON encoded menu string based on the site language configuration that will be decoded again and assigned to :ts:`FLUIDTEMPLATE` as variable.

+   - The :php:`SiteProcessor` fetches data from the site entity.

    **With the help of the :php:`SplitProcessor` the following scenario is possible:** ::